 14 – Barbados

-Barbados is a synonym for a tropical island paradise, beautiful beaches and friendly people.
+Barbados is a synonym for a tropical island paradise, with beautiful beaches, and friendly people.
 It’s a popular tourist destination with a lot of things to see and do.

 15 – Trinidad & Tobago